HarryLipphaus/DisplayKit/README.md

 # OledLib
-This library was originaly ispired by Michael Köhlers SSd130-Library, which is discused her:
+This library was originaly ispired by Michael Köhlers SSD1306-Library, which is discussed her:

 https://www.mikrocontroller.net/topic/415651